 A tulip tree stood between a street lamp and the mansion’s lawn casting a shadow over the iron fence that he scaled in seconds.
 Darkness beneath a stand of red maples concealed his passage until he stood beneath a second story balcony at the rear of the house.
-Through a downstairs window, Spider observed a man in a recliner watching television.
+Through a downstairs window, Spider observed a man lying in a recliner watching television.
 A downspout rose past the balcony providing easy access to the second floor where he picked the door lock and entered.

 Spider had been told only what he needed to know, and that was just fine with him.
 What he knew was that inside the metal box he carried in his pocket was something very small that was to be released into the same room in which the man downstairs was lounging.
 He concluded it was some kind of high tech surveillance device.

 Spider descended the carpeted stairway, keeping his feet to the outside edges of each step.
 A squeaky floorboard would sound like a scream in the quiet house.
 He emerged into a large room only a few feet behind the recliner.
 The top of the man’s balding head peeked over the back of the chair framed by his feet propped up on the footrest.

 One of the bits of information passed on to Spider by his unknown employer was that the man in the recliner had a house keeper who would show up at random times.
 Spider believed the late hour would insure he and the balding man would be alone.
 That’s when the front door opened and a woman’s voice called down the hallway.